akshaynathr/Vaccine-Spotter-India/readme.md

 python3 vaccine-spotter-by-pincode.py

 ```
-It'll search for availibilit of vaccine centers in that area.
+It'll search for availibility of vaccine centers in that area.

 ## Development